 4.Please know that the appropriate behavior is not to look to the right or to the left at other participants.
 Either stare straight forward at the wall or look down to make sure you are piddling into the urinal and not on the floor or on your own shoes..

 5.Do not use toilet paper to clean yourself.
 TP will not flush in the urinal.
 The appropriate action is to shake off.
 Remember the old adage, “No matter how much you shake it and dance; a few drops still go down your pants.”

-6.When using the toilet for number two, although this behavior is verboten in the Lady’s room, it is OK to grunt in the Men’s room.
+6.When using the toilet for number two, although this behavior is verboten in the Lady’s room, it is OK to make grunt noises in the Men’s room.

 7.It is probably not a good idea to have painted toenails if you are wearing sandals or flip flops while sitting in the stall.
 This may cause the guy in the stall next to you to wonder if he is in the right restroom.

 8.Men do not pass toilet paper to each other.
 So don’t ask.

 The only time I have visited the Lady’s room was a few years back when I had a concussion and was waiting to be seen in the Emergency Room and was a little woozy.
 I sauntered into the Lady’s room inadvertently and my first thought was “where the hell are all the urinals?”

 So for all the transgender folks born with a “winky” I hope this helps.

 1.There are no urinals in the "ladies" room.
 Pee in the toilet located in one of the stalls.

 2.The appropriate style to urinate is to sit down on the toilet.
 No more standing, as this will upset the user in the next stall.